Meet the research team…

-Prior to lecturing at the University of Ulster, Professor Armour was a post-doctoral researcher in Psychotraumatology at the National Centre of Psychotraumatology, located at the University of Southern Denmark.
-She held this position for 2.5 years.
-The National Centre of Psychotraumatology's website can be found here.
+Prior to joining Queen’s University, Cherie was a lecturer at Ulster University and before that she worked as a post-doctoral researcher in Psychotraumatology at the National Centre of Psychotraumatology, located at the University of Southern Denmark.

 Professor Armour's primary research interests relate to psychological trauma and Posttraumatic Stress Disorder (PTSD) with a particular interest in special occupational groups such as the Military and the Police Service.
 A large body of Cherie's research thus far has focused on PTSD's latent structure.
 Alternative research interests include, but are not limited to, the longitudinal course of PTSD in veterans and risk and resilience factors across varying PTSD trajectories, the specificity of PTSD symptoms, the co-occurrence of PTSD with symptoms from alternative psychiatric morbidities such as major depressive disorder, psychosis, and dissociation, the epidemiology of childhood maltreatment and mental health disorders, latent variable modelling, and intimate partner violence.